AdobeDocs/analytics.en/help/analyze/analysis-workspace/user-preferences.md

 ## General preferences

-These settings apply to general preferences in Adobe Analytics.
+You can customize general preferences for all new projects that you create in Analysis Workspace.
+For information about how to access these preferences, see [Update user preferences](#update-user-preferences).

 | Preference | Options |
 | --- | --- |